cphaneuf/inter_rater_reliability/README.md

 4. Run the newly generated executable, responding appropriately to the prompts.
 <pre><code>$ ./main
 </code></pre>
-5. Make a new, blank text file named text.txt.
+5. Make a new, blank text file named (e.g.) text.txt.
 6. Copy and paste the transcribed data files into text.txt, according to the directions shown in the terminal window.
 Specifically: \
   a.
 Start the file with: N = number of sessions in this file \
   b.
 Copy and paste in the instructed session files, with an enter space between them \